apostrophecms/apostrophe-workflow/README.md

 **Again, this is often unnecessary.** Code that is already operating on specific docs as specified by `_id` will already touch only one locale, because docs are replicated across locales with different `_id` properties.
 The localized versions of each doc will have **different `_id` properties, but the same `workflowGuid` property.**

 In general, you should use Apostrophe's own methods rather than direct MongoDB access unless you have a compelling reason, such as access to `$set` or `$inc`.
 See also `setPropertiesAcrossLocales`, below, for a convenient way to access `$set`.

+### `workflowModified`: must be set `true` if you make changes subject to workflow

+Apostrophe automatically sets `workflowModified: true` on any draft document when it is modified via Apostrophe's `update` or `insert` APIs.

+However, if you modify documents directly via MongoDB, you will need to set the `workflowModified` property to `true` yourself.

+> If you missed this, and encounter difficulties later because Apostrophe does not invite the user to commit the document, you can refresh the `workflowModified` property of all draft documents by running the `apostrophe-workflow:recompute-modified` command line task.
+Just bear in mind that you shouldn't have to use this task on a regular basis!
+It is completely automatic unless (1) you have made direct modifications via MongoDB and (2) you wish the document to become "committable" in that situation.

 ### `setPropertiesAcrossLocales`: modifying a document programmatically across locales